Fixed Penalty Notices (FPNs)

 - I've put a bit of rubbish behind my house, is that fly-tipping?

 If you put any kind of waste on land that isn’t your own then yes this is fly-tipping.
 It’s your responsibility to dispose of your rubbish correctly.
 Most waste can be taken to the household waste and recycling centre, and there are only charges for soil and rubble, plasterboard and asbestos.
 Alternatively you can arrange a bulky collection from the council or employ a licensed waste company to take things away.

 - I've put my grass cuttings in the woods, that can't be fly-tipping can it?

 Yes this is fly-tipping.
 Grass cuttings are waste just like any other garden waste.
 Open composting green waste will harm the natural habitat and flora, and create easy nesting spots for pests like rats.
-Use your own composting bin, take it to the household waste and recycling centre, or arrange for garden waste collection.
+Use your own composting bin, take your garden waste to the household waste and recycling centre, or subscribe to our garden waste collection service.